Additional Preservation Planning Resources

 State Park Plans

 The Office of History and Archaeology recently completed four preservation plans at Alaska State Historical Parks that are recognized as National Historic Landmarks.
 These plans provide a brief history of the resources, describe current conditions and outline recommendations related to interpretation, partnerships, preservation strategies, and staffing.
 The Division of Parks and Outdoor Recreation can better manage these important places and secure revenue for continued maintenance and renovations.
-Take a look at the current plans and contact us to see how you can participate in future planning endeavors at State Historical Parks and Sites.
+Take a look at the current plans and contact us to see how you can participate in future planning endeavors at Alaska State Historical Parks and Sites.

 Historic Structures Reports